-The Commission's case has now narrowed to how Google shows groups of ads for product offers compared to free results for comparison shopping services.
-The Commission is investigating whether the different way that Google ranks and displays product ads compared to free results amounts to unlawful favouring.
+The most high-profile recent case is the Commission's Google Shopping decision.
+The Commission fined Google a record $\notin 2.42$ billion for showing groups of ads for product offers differently to free results for comparison shopping services.
+The Commission found that the different way that Google ranks and displays product ads compared to free results for comparison shopping services amounts to unlawful favouring.
+Google has appealed the decision to the General Court in Luxembourg.